cloudmesh-community/fa18-523-64/notebook.md

 # Week Fri 11/30/18 - Thu 11/06/18
 * Finalize the project.md
-* Performed code consolidation by creating the functions
+* Performed code consolidation by creating the python functions
 * Led Project closure meeting.
+* Created function to write that reads the credentials from file

 # Week Fri 11/23/18 - Thu 11/29/18